Think. Breathe. Act.

 the power of purposeful practice.

-When proceeded by targeted Thinking and Breathing, Acting without additional thought will become instinctive.
-This allows native talent to grow through efficient practice techniques.
+When proceeded by targeted Thinking and Breathing, Acting without additional thought is instinctive.
+Native talent reaches a peak.
+You grow beyond that through efficient practice techniques.
+Talent’s height happens during youth, practice brings out your best for life.

 Joshua Merlyn Dunn